 What is Mediation?

 In mediation, a neutral third party will guide you through a confidential communication, information sharing, and decision-making process.
 The mediator ensures all parties have a voice and there is a power balance at the table.
-If a settlement is reached, the mediators will assist you in writing an enforceable agreement that is crafted by the parties.
+If a settlement is reached, the mediator will assist you in writing an enforceable agreement that is crafted by the parties.
 You do not lose any of your due process rights (i.e., local appeal, grievance/complaint, etc.) by participating in mediation.
-Mediation is private, less expensive, more convenient, and quicker than the traditional court system, with most cases settled in less than 30 days.
+Mediation is private, affordable, convenient, and quick.
+Most cases are resolved in one to two sessions.
+MBHMS’s streamlined, problem-solving model improves and preserves relationships.

 5 Easy Steps to Mediation